Treatment Effect Estimation with Efficient Data Aggregation: Simulation studies

-We compare the performance of the proposed carved estimator with the split-and-aggregate estimate and the aggregated debiased LASSO estimator discussed in Remarks \ref{remark:split-and-aggregate} and \ref{remark:debias-and-aggregate}.
-Given that the debiased LASSO and the post-double selection estimates are asymptotically equivalent \citep{wang2020debiased}, we implement the debiased LASSO estimator via the \texttt{R} package \texttt{hdm} for its computational speed.
+We compare the performance of our carved estimator with the split-and-aggregate estimate and the aggregated debiased LASSO estimator.
+As remarked early on, an off-the-shelf option available for estimation is a simple split-and-aggregate estimator.
+This estimator is obtained by refitting the selected model $E_k$ on the validation data $\mathcal{V}$ and then averaging the resulting $K$ split estimators.
+Another legitimate estimator is the aggregated debiased LASSO estimator that can be viewed as the proposal in \cite{cai2021individual} when customized to our problem setup.
+To be specific, the aggregated estimator is formed by averaging the $K+1$ debiased LASSO estimators from the existing studies $\mathcal{D}_k$ and the validation dataset $\mathcal{V}$.
+Given that the debiased LASSO and the post-double selection estimates are asymptotically equivalent (see for example \citep{wang2020debiased}), we implement the debiased LASSO estimator via the \texttt{R} package \texttt{hdm} for its computational speed.
 We found that in a small number of cases, the package \texttt{hdm} produced numerically unstable results, and therefore, we report only the median bias and the median squared errors, instead of the averages that would be heavily against the debiased LASSO estimator due to a few unstable cases.
 We report both the mean and median bias and squared errors for our carved estimator and the split-and-aggregate estimator.
 The comparison of our estimator with debiased LASSO should be made with respect to the corresponding medians, even though we provided mean for the carved and the split estimators for a relative comparison between these two estimators.